shaefelinger/codepedia/src/VUE/vue router.md

     </script>
 ```

-Everything will now work the same, except that our component can now be reused as a child component elsewhere, passing in username as a prop.
+Everything will now work the same, but the component can now be reused as a child component elsewhere, passing in username as a prop.

 ```js
   <router-link :to="{ name: 'EventDetails', params: { id: event.id } }">